-The Flint Police Department and the University of Michigan-Flint’s Department of Public Safety are using Crisis Intervention Training, CIT, to better respond to mental health emergencies through partnerships with behavioral health professionals.
+The Flint Police Department and the University of Michigan-Flint’s Department of Public Safety are using Crisis Intervention Training to better respond to mental health emergencies through partnerships with behavioral health professionals.

-“Policing is not just about holding individuals accountable; it’s about supporting everyone in our community, regardless of their situation or need,” Ray Hall, director of public safety at UM-Flint, said.
+“Policing is not just about holding individuals accountable; it’s about supporting everyone in our community, regardless of their situation or need,” Ray Hall, DPS director, said.

 Crisis Intervention Training prepares officers to handle complex situations they may face.
 Detective Sergeant Alexis Frierson said that officers are often the first to respond to a crisis, even when no crime has been committed.

-Officers go through a 40-hour program in partnership with Genesee Health System, GHS.
-The curriculum covers recognizing signs of mental distress, responding to individuals with substance-use disorders, developmental disabilities, psychiatric illnesses and how to apply de-escalation strategies.
+Officers go through a 40-hour program in partnership with Genesee Health System.
+The curriculum covers recognizing signs of mental distress; responding to individuals with substance-use disorders, developmental disabilities, psychiatric illnesses; and applying de-escalation strategies.

 They also practice scenario-based roleplays and learn how to connect individuals with appropriate community resources.